 After receiving his Ph.D. in Applied Mathematics from Harvard University in 1980, Eric Roberts taught at Wellesley College from 1980-85, where he chaired the Computer Science Department.
 From 1985-90, he was a member of the research staff at Digital Equipment Corporation’s Systems Research Center in Palo Alto, California, where his research focused on programming tools for multiprocessor architectures.
-In September 1990, Roberts joined the Stanford faculty, where he is now Professor of Computer Science and a Bass University Fellow in Undergraduate Education.
+In September 1990, Roberts joined the Stanford faculty, where he remained until he retired from teaching in 2017.
+He is now the Charles Simonyi Professor of Computer Science, emeritus, and a Bass University Fellow in Undergraduate Education.

 From 1990 to 2002, Professor Roberts was Associate Chair and Director of Undergraduate Studies for Computer Science.
 In that capacity, he was the principal architect of Stanford’s introductory programming sequence.
 He has written six computer science textbooks that are used at many colleges and universities throughout the world.
 His current research focuses on computer science education, particularly for underserved communities.
 From 1998 to 2005, Roberts directed the Bermuda Project, which developed the computer science curriculum for Bermuda’s public secondary schools.